Professional Development Course Descriptions

 This program is designed for school librarians who are looking to understand new roles and expanded library services required to meet the needs of blended and online learners.
 Topics include: 1.
 Blended librarianship and the Library Learning Commons models; 2.
 Essential questions to ask before developing and/or expanding library spaces (physical/online); 3.
 Assessing learning community stakeholder needs; 4.
 Determining essential resources and services needed when organizing the online library space; and 5.
 Developing flipped information fluency instruction.

-Instructional Best Practice: Math, Science, English, Social Studies, Special Education, and health/PE
+Instructional Best Practices for Core/ Electives: Math, Science, English, Social Studies, Special Education, and Health/PE

 This series of programs provides participants with planning and development strategies, teaching strategies and tools, and assessment and evaluation strategies for the following content areas: math, science, English, social studies, special education, and health/PE.